Who Was Persephone? Consort of Hades & Goddess of Spring

 persephone ascension krater

-Persephone’s Ascension Terracotta Bell-Krater, Persephone Painter, ca. 440 B.C., The Metropolitan Museum of Art
+Persephone’s Ascension Terracotta Bell-Krater, Persephone Painter, c.
+440 BCE.
+Source: Metropolitan Museum of Art, New York

-Popular in Greek Mythology was the story of Hades and Persephone, which goes as follows.
-Hades, the god of the Underworld, saw Persephone one day while she was picking narcissus flowers in one of her mother’s fields.
-He fell in love with her after Aphrodite, the goddess of love, struck him with a love-arrow and swept her away in his chariot to live with him in the Underworld.
-When Demeter discovered that Persephone was missing, she searched all over the Earth for her until Hermes her what Hades had done.
-Demeter continued searching for her daughter but did not find her.
+A popular myth in ancient Greece was the story of Hades and Persephone, which goes as follows.
+Hades, the god of the Underworld, saw Persephone one day while she was picking flowers in one of her mother’s fields.
+He fell in love with her after Aphrodite, the goddess of love, struck him with a love arrow and swept her away in his chariot to live with him in the Underworld.
+When Demeter heard that Persephone was missing, she searched all over the Earth for her until Hermes told her what Hades had done.
+Demeter continued searching for her beloved daughter but did not find her.
 She then withdrew from the world to live in a temple she had built in Persephone’s honor.
-Then, she caused a great drought to fall on the land to force the gods to confront Hades so that he would release her daughter.
+Her absence caused a great drought, and famine spread across the world.
+Consequently, the gods confronted Hades and asked him to release Persephone.

 Eventually, Zeus sent Hermes to convince Hades to let Persephone go.
 Hades agreed but offered Persephone pomegranate seeds before allowing her to leave.
 Unsuspicious, Persephone ate the seeds.
+Rather than being hospitable, Hades was tricking Persephone.
 Because she had consumed food from the Underworld, she was no longer able to be released.
 However, a compromise was reached in that she would be allowed to go free for part of the year as long as she returned to Hades at the end of summer.
-In other accounts, Hades forced the pomegranate seeds into Persephone’s mouth, but the end result was the same.
+In other Greek myths, Hades forced the pomegranate seeds into Persephone’s mouth, but the end result was the same.

-Through this tale, ancient Greeks explained the existence of the seasons because of the dual residences of Persephone.
+It was through this tale and Persephone’s time in the different realms that the ancient Greeks explained the existence of the seasons and their cyclical nature.
 In the spring, she would return, bringing life with her and making her mother happy so that the lands prospered.
-Then, as she left in the fall, everything would turn grey and lifeless again until her return.
+Then, as she left in the fall, everything would turn grey and lifeless again until her return, creating an eternal cycle.

 jupiter and juno

-Jupiter and Juno, Perino del Vaga, c.a.
-1532-35, The Metropolitan Museum of National Art
+Jupiter and Juno, by Perino del Vaga, c.
+1532-35.
+Source: Metropolitan Museum of Art, New York

 In many ways, the relationship between Hades and Persephone mirrors the relationship Zeus had with Hera.
-Each couple was powerful in its own right and influenced Greek mythology in different ways as well.
-Zeus and Hades were juxtaposed as lords of the “Overworld,” otherwise known as heaven or Mount Olympus, while Hades ruled the Underworld.
-Each god tricked his wife into marriage one way or another, Hades with the pomegranate and Zeus by transforming himself into a little bird to gain Hera’s affections after she evaded their arranged marriage for three years.
+Each couple was powerful in its own right and influenced Greek mythology.
+Zeus and Hades were juxtaposed as lords of the “Overworld,” otherwise known as heaven or Mount Olympus, and the Underworld.
+Each god tricked his wife into marriage: Hades with the pomegranate and Zeus by transforming himself into a little bird to gain Hera’s affection after she evaded their arranged marriage for three years.
 But despite their bad methods of seduction, each god loved his wife in his own way.
 The difference here was how they handled that love.
-Hera, as the goddess of marriage, wanted a husband who would honor his vows, but Zeus was nothing if not the playboy go constantly seducing anyone that crossed his fancy.
+Hera, as the goddess of marriage, wanted a husband who would honor his vows, but Zeus was nothing if not the playboy, constantly seducing anyone he fancied.
 Meanwhile, Hades was loyal to Persephone and never loved another.
-Additionally, throughout the mythologies, Zeus and Hera were constantly fighting with each other while Hades and Persephone were always noted to live happily together.
+Additionally, throughout the Greek myths, Zeus and Hera were constantly fighting with each other while Hades and Persephone were always noted to live happily together.

 Persephone’s Children